Museums & Galleries

 Valdres has a unique cultural heritage with six stave churches and one of Norway's largest open air museums, Valdres Folk Museum.

-Visit Innherred's outdoor museums, historic places and art galleries or explore the area by going fishing, cycling or walking.
+Visit Innherred’s outdoor museums, historic places and art galleries or explore the area by going fishing, cycling or hiking.

 The Arctic Circle Centre is situated 80 kilometres north of Mo i Rana and 70 kilometres south of Fauske.